At least 20 massacred during Mozambique initiation ceremony

 She said body parts had been sent to their families for burial on Tuesday.

-"Funerals were held in an environment of great pain," said the worker, hired by the World Food Programme to assist citizens displaced by the unrest.
+"Funerals were held in an environment of great pain," said the worker.

 "The bodies were already decomposing and couldn't be shown to those present."

-Mozambican authorities have not yet commented on the deaths, and provincial police did not respond to multiple telephone calls from AFP outside office hours.
+Mozambican authorities have not yet commented on the deaths, and provincial police did not respond to calls from AFP.

 Jihadists have caused havoc in Mozambique's northeastern Cabo Delgado province over the past three years, ravaging villages and towns as part of a campaign to establish an Islamist caliphate.